liebke/mechanician/README.md

 In addition to learning from the feedback provided by the tools they use, TAG AIs can learn from the feedback they receive from users.

-But since TAG AIs do not necessarily undergo further training, or Fine Tuning, that permanently encodes what they learned, they can only learn within the context window where feedback is received, and must start from scratch during the next session.
+But since TAG AIs do not necessarily undergo further training, or Fine Tuning, that permanently encodes what they learned, they can only learn within the *context window* where feedback is received, and must start from scratch during the next session.

 In order to make these learned behaviors persistent, they must be captured through a process of **Instruction Tuning**, or *prompt engineering*, where the initial instructions provided to the AI, the instructions provided for the tools the AI can use, and the feedback provided by those tools are revised and improved, incorporating lessons learned during interactions with users.

 This process starts with creating an initial set of *AI Instructions*, *Tool Instructions*, and *Tool Feedback*, that are used to guide the AI's behavior and responses, and then iteratively refining those instructions and tool feedback based on the AI's performance during interactions with users.

-At the start of this process, the prompting provided to the AI often consists of explict and detailed steps, but as the process proceeds, it is often discoverd that the AI does not need such detailed prompting, and that more general prompts can be used to guide the AI's behavior, and it will work out the details on its own.
+At the start of this process, the prompting provided to the AI often consists of explicit and detailed steps, but as the process proceeds, you sometimes discover that the AI doesn't need such detailed prompting, and that more general prompting approach can be used, letting it will work out the details on its own, and other times you discover the reverse where the AI makes incorrect assumptions, and more explicit prompting is required.

 In order to speed up this process, it is useful to use an **Evaluator AI** that acts as an *user surrogate*, interactively eliciting responses from the AI as the two work through multi-step tasks.
+See [Getting Started with AI-Driven Testing](#getting-started-with-ai-driven-testing) for more information on *Evaluator AIs*.

 ## Instruction Auto-Tuning (IAT)

 By observing an AI's interactions with users and other AIs, an *Instructor AI* can refine and update the AI's current instructions and the instructions describing the tools the AI can use.

-The Instructor AI is given the AI's current set of instructions, instructions for the tools used by the AI, and the transcript of interactions between the AI and a User (or Evaluator AI), including the AI tool calls and responses.
+The Instructor AI is given the AI's current set of instructions, instructions for the tools used by the AI, and the transcript of interactions between the AI and a User (or Evaluator AI), including the AI *tool calls* and responses.

 See [Getting Started with Instruction Auto-Tuning](#getting-started-with-instruction-auto-tuning) for an example of how to use the **Instruction Auto-Tuning** (IAT) process to refine the instructions for a **Movie Database Assistant**.

 ## AI-Driven Testing

-See [Getting Started with AI-Driven Testing](#getting-started-with-ai-driven-testing) for an example of how to use the **AI-Driven Testing** process to test a **Movie Database Assistant**.
+See [Getting Started with AI-Driven Testing](#getting-started-with-ai-driven-testing) for an example of how to use the **AI-Driven Testing** process.

 ## Getting Started Guide: Table of Contents